synfinner/SocketTrack/README.md

 This is just a simple project to allow one to collect access data for sites.
 For example, import the js file, invoke the function, and now you can track.

+At the moment, this doesn't do anything too crazy.
+It's simply sends the current `document.location.pathname` via a WebSocket message.
+The rest of the data is obtained just by the WebSocket reqest headers.

 This will output the following in terminal (also logged):

 ```